okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ## About the sign-in page

-The sign-in page is a JavaScript library that gives you a fully featured and customizable sign-in experience that you can use to authenticate users on any website.
+The sign-in page is a JavaScript library that gives you a fully featured and customizable sign-in experience.
+Use it to authenticate users on any website.
 How you customize the sign-in page depends on whether Okta hosts it (redirect authentication) or you embed it in your app (embedded authentication).

 * Redirect authentication: Okta hosts the sign-in page that appears when your applications redirect to Okta to sign users in.
 You can customize the page using easy controls or a code editor that is provided.
 See [Style for redirect authentication](#style-for-redirect-authentication).